-6 IMPLEMENTATION
+5 IMPLEMENTATION

-6.1 GENERAL
+5.1 GENERAL

 - This Plan is intended to be implemented over a 10-year period.
-However, nothing shall prevent the implementation of this Plan beyond 10 years. - 2.
-Once Council is satisfied that this Plan has been carried out, Council may dissolve the Community Improvement Project Area via by-law, rendering the Plan inoperative. - 3.
+However, nothing shall prevent the implementation of this Plan beyond 10 years. - Once Council is satisfied that this Plan has been carried out, Council may dissolve the Community Improvement Project Area via bylaw, rendering the Plan inoperative. - 3.
 Nothing in this Plan shall exclude anyone from complying with any other policies, by-laws, laws or regulations by the County, the Province, the Government of Canada or any agency.

-6.2 COMMUNITY IMPROVEMENT PROJECT AREA
+5.2 COMMUNITY IMPROVEMENT PROJECT AREA

 - The Community Improvement Project Area is the area to which this Community Improvement Plan applies.
 No property is eligible for financial incentives if it is located outside the currently designated Community Improvement Project Area. - 2.
 The Community Improvement Project Area is designated by a by-law of Council and is maintained separately from this Plan.
-In the event that Council wishes to modify the Community Improvement Project Area, Council would do so by passing a new Community Improvement Project Area By-law and replacing the current Community Improvement Project Area By-law. - For convenience purposes only, the Community Improvement Project Area, as adopted at the time of completing this Plan, is attached to this Plan as Appendix 1.
+In the event that Council wishes to modify the Community Improvement Project Area, Council would do so by passing a new Community Improvement Project Area By-law and replacing the current Community Improvement Project Area By-law. - 3.
+For convenience purposes only, the Community Improvement Project Area is attached to this Plan as Appendix 1.
 However, readers should consult with the County to ensure they are reviewing the latest Community Improvement Project Area, as designated under the most recent by-law.

-- 4. This Plan is intended to focus on the revitalization and improvement of Downtown Burford.
+- 4. This Plan is intended to focus on the revitalization and improvement of Downtown Paris.
 It is recognized that the precise geography of what constitutes "Downtown" may need to be redefined over time.
 Consideration to modify the Community Improvement Project Area should be made upon a review and evaluation of this Plan in accordance with the Plan Monitoring and Evaluation Strategy (Section 6.4).
-Modifications to the Community Improvement Project Area could occur due to the following circumstances: - a) The core area designation for Burford in the County's Official Plan is expanded or contracted as a result of a review of the Official Plan; - b) There is a desire by Council to focus the Community Improvement Plan on a smaller area, to concentrate the benefits of the Plan and better utilize limited implementation resources; or - c) There is a desire by Council to expand the Community Improvement Plan's impact on a larger area and encourage greater program uptake.
+Modifications to the Community Improvement Project Area could occur due to the following circumstances: - a) The Business Improvement Area is expanded or contracted, and there is a desire to align the Community Improvement Project Area with the Downtown Paris Business Improvement Area; - b) The area designated as Downtown Paris in the County's Official Plan is expanded or contracted as a result of a review of the Official Plan; - c) There is a desire by Council to focus the Community Improvement Plan on a smaller area, to concentrate the benefits of the Plan and better utilize limited implementation resources; or - d) There is a desire by Council to expand the Community Improvement Plan's impact on a larger area and encourage greater program uptake.
 However, in this circumstance, the applicability of the programs to areas outside the Downtown area will need to be examined.
 The programs herein are intended to be applicable to address the critical needs of Downtown Burford and may not be appropriately applied to other areas of the community.

-6.3 IMPLEMENTATION OF DOWNTOWN BURFORD DESIGN GUIDELINES
+5.3 IMPLEMENTATION OF DOWNTOWN PARIS DESIGN GUIDELINES

-A key function of this Plan is that it is the principal vehicle for implementing the Downtown Burford Design Guidelines document.
+A key function of this Plan is that it is the principal vehicle for implementing the Downtown Paris Design Guidelines document.
 For clarity, the following policies shall apply: